PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     Set a Lua FFI visitor function that will be called for each label of every domain seen in queries and responses.
 The function receives a `dnsdist_ffi_stat_node_t` object containing the stats of the parent, a second one with the stats of the current label and one with the stats of the current node plus all its children.
     If the function returns ``true``, the current suffix will be added to the block list, meaning that the exact name and all its sub-domains will be blocked according to the `seconds`, `reason`, `blockingTime` and `action` parameters.
-    Selected domains can be excluded from this processing using the :meth:`DynBlockRulesGroup:excludeDomains` method.
+    Selected domains can be excluded from this processing using the :meth:`DynBlockRulesGroup.excludeDomains` method.

     :param int seconds: Number of seconds the rate has been exceeded
     :param string reason: The message to show next to the blocks